 Part II: Do this again around sunset.

-After just a few days, you should start noticing an improvement in your sleep quality and schedule, as long as there isn’t some other source of disruption.
+After just a few days, you should start noticing an improvement in your sleep quality and schedule, as long as there isn’t some particular disruption.

 Eating & Exercise